modhtom/QVM/TO-DOs.md

 1.  **Resolve File Path and Storage Issues**: The application relies heavily on the local filesystem.
 This will fail on modern hosting platforms with ephemeral storage and doesn't scale.
 2.  **Sanitize All User Inputs**: Inputs like Pexels queries or YouTube URLs are used to build commands and API requests without proper sanitization, posing a potential security risk.
-3.  **Add Comprehensive Error Handling**: The worker process can crash on unexpected errors (e.g., FFmpeg failure, API timeout), leaving jobs stalled.
-The frontend needs to better inform the user when a job fails permanently.

 ### High Priority: Performance & Refactoring